codefresh-io/docs.codefresh.io/_docs/deployment/applications-dashboard.md

   The example above shows the rollouts according to the canary rollout strategy.
 The blue line shows the progress of rollout with the current step versus the total number of steps.
   Expanding the live version deployment shows the number of replicas currently deployed, as green circles.
 * The Argo **Applications** updated during this deployment.

+#### Rollout progress visualization
+A live deployment, meaning an Argo CD sync due to a change in the desired state, is visualized through the progress bar, as the rollout.
+> Rollout progress is displayed only if you have an Argo `rollout` resource defined for your application.

+For detailed information, see [Argo Rollouts documentation](https://argoproj.github.io/argo-rollouts/){:target="\_blank"}.

+Here is an example of the rollout progress bar for an ongoing canary deployment.
+The rollout comprising four steps has not started, and traffic has not been routed as yet to the new version of the application.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/apps-dashboard-rollout-in-progress.png"
+url="/images/applications/apps-dashboard-rollout-in-progress.png"
+alt="Application deployment in progress" caption="Application deployment in progress" max-width="50%"
+%}

+Here is an example of the rollout progress bar for the same deployment on completion.
+All traffic has been routed to the new version.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/apps-dashboard-rollout-complete.png"
+url="/images/applications/apps-dashboard-rollout-complete.png"
+alt="Application deployment completed"
+caption="Application deployment completed"
+max-width="50%"
+%}

+#### Rollout steps visualization
+Clicking the rollout name displays the visualization of the steps in the rollout.

+Argo defines an analysis run as an instantiation of an AnalysisTemplate.
+The result of an analysis run determines if the rollout is completed, paused, or aborted.
+For detailed information, see the [Analysis section in Argo Rollouts](https://argoproj.github.io/argo-rollouts/features/analysis/){:target="\_blank"}.

+Here you can see that two out of four steps have been completed, 25% of the traffic has been routed, and the rollout has been paused for the defined length of time.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/apps-dashboard-rollout-analysis.png"
+url="/images/applications/apps-dashboard-rollout-analysis.png"
+alt="Application rollout: Analysis run" caption="Applications rollout: Analysis run" max-width="30%"
+%}

+To view run results, expand **Analysis metrics** in Background Analysis.
+The Manifest tab displays the analysis template manifest.

+{% include
+image.html
+lightbox="true"
+file="/images/applications/apps-dashboard-run-results.png"
+url="/images/applications/apps-dashboard-run-results.png"
+alt="Application rollout: Analysis run results" caption="Applications rollout: Analysis run results" max-width="30%"
+%}

 ### Application services